brucedsu/CMPS183-KittyWar/Sprint 2/Sprint 2 Report.md

 ## Work Completed ✓
 ## Work Not Completed ✖

-### As a server developer, I need to add more cats, abilities and chance cards to the database.
+### As a user, I would like to see more cats, abilities and chance cards in the game.

 * ✓ Add more cats to the database
 * ✓ Add more abilities to the database
 * ✓✖ Add more chance cards to the database (Decided against adding new chance cards)

-### As an iOS developer, I need to update the corresponding interface and code to support more than two players battling in one game.
+### As a user, I would like an intuitive interface for battling more than two players.

 * ✓ Redesign the user interface
 * ✓ Update ui to allow users to select multiplayer match and display all players

-### As a web developer, I need to use APIs provided by the server to receive responses and react accordingly.
+### As a web developer, I need incorporate the newly added APIs from the game server to implement gameplay.

 * ✓ Use APIs provided by the server to receive responses
 * ✓ Build javascript client to parse messages